By Mel Leifer • Updated: January 1, 2017

 The official set of tournament rules which require the use of clocks with the Simple Delay time control feature.
 Also see the suggestions on clock ethics.
 There is a webpage instruction on how to set up an Excalibur GTII timer for backgammon matches.

 DGT Web Shop sells a variety of digital timers suitable for backgammon.
 Some other popular digital game clocks are sold by Chronos, Duel Timer, and ZMartFun.
 For iPhone/iPod devices the Merkmatics Chess Clock app may be downloaded at iTunes.
 Some other game timer apps for iPhone/iPod are A1 Game Clock, GameClock Tournament, and Game Time.
 There are free timer apps for Android devices such as Backgammon Buddy and many more game clocks to download at Google Play.
 The free Widows Phone Chess Clock app can be used for backgammon.
 Free to download is AGClock for Windows, which also includes a scoreboard.

 USA Backgammon Clubs

 An up-to-date listing with links to websites for active clubs in the United States.
-A Web-based clubs database is at BackGames.org.
-The clubs of the United States Backgammon League have free live play tournaments.
-If there is no club near you, you could start your own, with tips from directors Bill Davis and Ken Larsen.
+Also check the clubs directory at BackGames.org.
 Find other players in your area at a Backgammon Meetup group.
-Use the free web tools BracketMaker, Challonge!, and DrawBoss to generate tournament brackets.

 Backgammon by the Bay